boneknuckleskin/libforensics/docs/lib/source/apps/msoffice/shared/shared.rst

 		:type offset: ``int``
 		:param offset: The start of the structures in :attr:`stream`.

+		:type fmtid: :class:`UUID`
+		:param fmtid: The FMTID of the property set.

 		:type decoder: :class:`codecs.codec`
 		:param decoder: A codec to decode string properties.